4 Forcine Concrete Interns walk away with job offers and a student loan repayment contribution!

 August 14, 2019

-It is a privilege to share that Forcine Concrete and Construction celebrated this week the completion of our inaugural 10 Week Summer Internship partnership with the Pennsylvania College of Technology Construction and Design Programs.
-Our 6 interns are current students in the Concrete and Science Technology Program and Construction Management Degree program.
+It is a privilege to share that Forcine Concrete and Construction celebrated this week the completion of our inaugural 10 Week Summer Internship partnership with the Pennsylvania College of Technology Construction and Design Technology Programs.
+Our 6 interns are current students in the Concrete and Science Technology Program and Building Construction Programs.
 On behalf of the Forcine Concrete and Construction Company, we are pleased to announce all 6 students earned a “satisfactory” rating for their Internship and will be awarded credit through their particular career and technology education programs.
 Interns Adam Korona, Jacob Wallbillich, Scott Martin, and Sean Gallagher completed their summer internship out of our Malvern, PA office.
 Daniel Koch and James Dailey completed their internship out of our Hanover, PA office.
 In addition, 4 interns were presented with a conditional job offer proposal for a full-time job with Forcine Concrete upon completion of their degree along with a Student Loan Repayment Program to assist with their student debt.
 We truly welcome the opportunity to work with these talented young men in just a few months.

 The overall goal of the internship with Forcine Concrete and Construction was to provide hands-on training and experiences for our interns while working in the field with our crew members under the direction of a job foreman.
 The hands-on experience combined with the close interaction of our crews provided our interns with a sense of the work we do and the culture we have at Forcine Concrete and Construction Company.